PtCl2

 What is PtCl2 used for?

-Platinum(II) chloride (PtCl2) is used in catalysis, synthesis of platinum complexes, chemical research, and electroplating.
+Platinum(II) chloride (PtCl2) is used in chemical synthesis catalyst, precursor for platinum-based materials, and coordination chemistry reagent.

 What is the band gap of PtCl2?